6th Wisconsin Legislature

 The Sixth Wisconsin Legislature convened from January 12, 1853, to April 4, 1853, in regular session.
 They reconvened from June 6 to July 13 to sit as a court of impeachment for Wisconsin Circuit Court Judge Levi Hubbell.

-This was the first legislative session after the expansion and redistricting of the Senate and Assembly.
-The Senate grew from 19 to 25 seats; he Assembly grew from 66 to 82 seats.
+This was the first legislative session after the first expansion and redistricting of the Senate and Assembly.
+The Senate grew from 19 to 25 seats; the Assembly grew from 66 to 82 seats.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assemblymembers were elected to a one-year term.
 Assemblymembers and odd-numbered senators were elected in the general election of November 2, 1852.
 Senators representing even-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 4, 1851, or were elected in the 1852 election for a newly created district and were serving a one-year term.

+The governor of Wisconsin during this entire term was Whig Leonard J. Farwell, of Dane County, serving the second year of a two-year term, having won election in the 1851 Wisconsin gubernatorial election.
+He was Wisconsin's only Whig governor.